-Holds the lead responsibility for safeguarding and child protection (including online safety) in the school, this responsibility is not able to be delegated.
+Hold the lead responsibility for safeguarding and child protection (including online safety) in the school, this responsibility is not able to be delegated.

-Will have an "it could happen here" approach to safeguarding.
+Have an "it could happen here" approach to safeguarding.

-Will liaise with the local authority and work in partnership with other agencies in line with Working Together to Safeguard Children.
+Liaise with the local authority and work in partnership with other agencies in line with Working Together to Safeguard Children.

-Will manage and submit a referral for a child if there are concerns about suspected harm or abuse, to the Surrey Multi-Agency Safeguarding Hub (MASH), and act as a point of contact and support for school staff.
-Referrals should be made safe and securely by email to csmash@surreycc.gov.uk using the Multi Agency Referral Form (MARF) urgent referrals should be made by telephone 0300 470 9100.
+Manage and submit a Request for Support Form for a child if there are concerns about suspected harm or abuse, to the Children's Single Point of Access (C-SPA), and act as a point of contact and support for school staff.
+Requests for support should be made securely by email to csmash@surreycc.gov.uk using the Request for Support Form urgent referrals should be made by telephone 0300 470 9100 (and ask for the priority line).